SAG-Agent: Enabling Long-Horizon Reasoning in Strategy Games via Dynamic Knowledge Graphs: Related Work

 \section{Related Work}

-\textbf{LLM-based Agents.} The application of LLM-based agents to complex, multi-step tasks has yielded remarkable achievements across domains \cite{xi2025rise}, including web browsing \cite{gu2024your}, software operation \cite{jin2024llms}, and robotics \cite{firoozi2025foundation}.
+\textbf{LLM-based Agents.} The application of LLM-based agents to complex, multi-step tasks has yielded remarkable achievements across diverse domains \cite{xi2025rise}, including web browsing \cite{gu2024your}, software operation \cite{jin2024llms}, and robotics \cite{firoozi2025foundation}.
 Video games pose a particularly demanding testbed, requiring precise low-level control alongside high-level planning, abstraction, and adaptation \cite{li2025comprehensive}.
 Recent advances have shown strong performance in environments like Minecraft \cite{li2025optimus} and StarCraft II \cite{ma2024large}, yet early work often relied on privileged APIs for simplified observations and semantic action spaces \cite{wang2023voyager}, limiting applicability to closed-source commercial games that expose only raw pixels.
-With the rise of multimodal capabilities, GUI-based agents have emerged \cite{zhang2025api}, such as OpenAI Operator, UFO \cite{zhang2024ufo}, and CogAgent \cite{hong2024cogagent}, which integrate visual understanding with text-based reasoning to enable more general and intuitive control of diverse applications.
+Concurrently, the integration of LLMs \cite{achiam2023gpt} into multi-agent systems has established a new architectural paradigm in which agents actively reason, communicate, and interact with external tools, environments, and users through structured interfaces \cite{he2025llm}.
+This paradigm elevates LLMs from passive text generators to dynamic participants capable of orchestrating complex tasks \cite{zhang2024large}.
+Notably, the rise of multimodal capabilities has spurred the development of GUI-based agents \cite{zhang2025api}, e.g., OpenAI Operator, UFO \cite{zhang2024ufo}, and CogAgent \cite{hong2024cogagent}, which integrate visual understanding with text-based reasoning to enable general and intuitive control.
+In practice, modern LLM-based agents function as autonomous or semi-autonomous entities that combine natural language understanding with tool-augmented reasoning \cite{zhao2025llm}, with GUIs further extending their interactive capacity \cite{tang2025survey}.
+In simulated or game environments, GUI perception modules can translate visual elements (e.g., buttons, maps, menus) into semantic representations for LLM reasoning \cite{hu2025agents}, enabling operation across diverse digital environments without task-specific policy training \cite{tang2025dsgbench}.
+Frameworks such as AutoGen \cite{wu2024autogen}, MetaAgent \cite{li2023metaagents}, and Generative Agents \cite{park2023generative} formalize these patterns, offering abstractions for agent roles, tool integration, message routing, and environment interfacing.
+By unifying natural language communication with API-driven and GUI-mediated interaction, LLM-based multi-agent systems are advancing from conceptual models to deployable platforms for open-ended, human-aligned reasoning and decision-making.